Jane Spencer Editorial

 To enquire

 Send me an email!
-Please include the name of your book, the genre and the wordcount; also tell me how you plan to publish/print (if you know) and any other details you feel might be important.
+Please include word count of your book and tell me if it includes any images.
+Please also tell me how you plan to publish/print (if you know) and any other details you feel might be important.

 I’ll get back to you and we can take it from there!